-- (a) medical, surgical, obstetric, dental or optometrical treatment; and - (b) any other prescribed service, or service included in a prescribed class of services, whether or not related to treatment referred to in paragraph (a), that relates to health; and - (d) the supply of prostheses in connection with dental treatment; but does not include the supply of any other prostheses.
+- (a) medical, surgical, obstetric, dental or optometrical treatment; and - (b) any other prescribed service, or service included in a prescribed class of services, whether or not related to treatment referred to in paragraph (a), that relates to health; and service includes the supply of goods.

+(d) the supply of prostheses in connection with dental treatment; but does not include the supply of any other prostheses.